JCI Ten Outstanding Young Persons

 - Moral and/or Environmental Leadership

-If successful must be able to attend the JCI Ireland National Awards final.
+- If successful, nominees must be able to attend the JCI Ireland National Awards final.

 For queries contact: firstname.lastname@example.org

 Ireland has been lucky enough to have had six Outstanding Young People represent us on the World Stage:

 - 2017 Harry McCann (Business, Economic and/or Entrepreneurial Accomplishments)

 - 2016 Ciara Judge (Scientific and/or Technological Development)

 - 2015 Joanne O'Riordan (Contribution to Children, World Peace and/or Human Rights)

 - 2012 Aisling Neary (Humanitarian and/or Voluntary leadership)

 - 2010 Melanie Hennessy (Humanitarian and/or Voluntary leadership)